nroi/increx/README.md

 ## Installation & Configuration

 Just copy both scripts into your `PATH`.
-If your erlang history does not reside in `~/.cache/erlang-history/erlang-shell-log`, update the path in the `increx` file.
+If your Erlang history does not reside in `~/.cache/erlang-history/erlang-shell-log`, update the path in the `increx` file.

 ## Usage

 Move both scripts into your `PATH`, then run `ingrex`.
 Click the up-arrow key
 <kbd>↑</kbd> to navigate through your history.
-Type the prefix of something you have previosly typed in IEx and then
+Type the prefix of something you have previously typed in IEx and then
 hit <kbd>↑</kbd> to make use of incremental search.